 - How to Manage Me: I

-need to be able to make decisions, move fast and to have direct, quick
+need to make decisions, move fast, and have direct, quick

 conversations.
 I also do better when my manager provides regular